Medical devices and equipment compliance

 CQC inspectors routinely check decontamination arrangements during inspections of dental practices and surgical services.

 Healthcare premises generate clinical waste (sharps, infectious waste, cytotoxic waste) that must be managed under hazardous waste regulations.
-If your premises produce more than 500kg of hazardous waste per year, you must register with the Environment Agency.
+In England, the requirement to register premises with the Environment Agency was abolished on 1 April 2016 — you no longer need to register, but consignment notes and the duty of care still apply.
+In Wales, if your premises produce more than 500kg of hazardous waste in any 12-month period, you must register with Natural Resources Wales (registration is free).

 Under the Equality Act 2010, healthcare providers have a duty to make reasonable adjustments so that disabled patients can access your services.
 This applies to all healthcare premises regardless of size.